COUN 101. Career Exploration. 1 Credit.

 This course explores the characteristics of professional counselor preparation, including identity development, professional organizations, licensure and certification, career paths, specializations in the field, and continuing education.
 Preparation for counseling internship will also be explored.
 Prerequisite: COUN 502 or COUN 506.
 F.

 COUN 504.
 Foundations In Counseling.
 5 Credits.

 This course will provide an introduction to abnormal psychology and human development across the lifespan.
 Therefore, this course will serve as a foundation for future learning occurring throughout the Counseling Master's Program, as students are expected to have a firm grasp of concepts included in this course in order to build upon this foundational knowledge as they progress in the program.
 This course will provide preliminary information about development across all lifespan stages, from prenatal development to late adulthood; focusing on the physical, cognitive, and social-emotional development of humans throughout the life course.
 This course will also provide information to identify abnormal psychological symptoms, presentations, personalities, and disorders, and respond in a multiculturally competent manner.
 Information presented will be based on theory, research, and practice related to counseling and counseling psychology.
 Prerequisite: Admission into the Masters of Counseling program.
 F,S,SS.

 COUN 505.
 History of Psychology.
 3 Credits.

 Historical development of modern psychology with an emphasis on philosophical precursors to psychology, experimental and systematic phases of early psychological thought, important issues during the growth of psychology, and current and future trends.
 Prerequisite: Graduate standing in Counseling or Psychology.

 COUN 506.
-Rehabilitation Counseling: Foundations and Ethical Issues.
-3 Credits.
+Rehabilitation Counseling: Foundations of Ethical and Professional Issues.
+4 Credits.

 COUN 507.
 Life-Span Development in Counseling.
 3 Credits.